jasonflorentino/wollbot/README.md

     USAGE   Performs rolls as defined by the input text.
     PARAMS  A string of space-separated arguments.
     ------- ------------------------------------------------------------------
     ARGS    cursed - A cursed roll.
-Will ignore 'd' rolls if present.
+Will ignore 'd-rolls' if present.
             #d#    - A roll where the first # is the number of times and
                      the second # is the number of sides.
-Eg: 2d20 Will not work with a 'cursed' roll. adv    - Plays the given rolls a second time and takes the maximum. dis    - Plays the given rolls a second time and takes the minimum.
+Eg: 2d20 Will not work with in 'cursed-rolls'.
+            adv    - Plays the given rolls a second time and takes the maximum. dis    - Plays the given rolls a second time and takes the minimum.
             -#     - A negative modifier.
 Eg: -3